VictoriaStetskevych/projects/05_sql_powerBI_dashboard_ali_ahmad/README.md

 04_customers

-To observe a little this table I was using the following queries
+To analyze a little this table I used the following queries

 - to count male/female

 ```sql
 SELECT
     Gender,